Dowell-Lab/srworkshop/day10/worksheets/Day10_Cheap_DataScience.md

 			tutorials:
 			https://github.com/NIH-NICHD/Elements-of-Style-Workflow-Creation-Maintenance/
  	3. Once you are ready both GCP and AWS have free credits you can start with.
+	PRO: you don't have to use slurm!
+You are not sharing!
+You have this super computer to yourself.
+Use Bash to run stuff, not sbatch.

 ## test with a tiny file